MUTHUSELVANV/Simple-Linear-Regression/README.md

     Have allocated 75% of data for Training and 25% of data for Testing
 - 2nd JAR: **Task** -
   Linear Regression comes under Supervised learning since we are predicting a target.
-  From sklearn library, under the linear_model module, we are importing LinearRegression Then we are assigning an object to LinearRegression Later, we fit the object on the training dataset.
+  From sklearn library, under the linear_model module, we are importing LinearRegression.
+  Then we are assigning an object to LinearRegression Later, we fit the object on the training dataset.
 - 3rd JAR: **Model** -